MikeiLL/display-image-dimensions/readme.txt

 = How to Use =

-Install and activate the plugin, and the Media Library will include a sortable "Dimensions" column.
+Install and activate the plugin, and the Media Library LIST VIEW will include a sortable "Dimensions" column.

 == Installation ==